 6. It Leads To Improved Focus

 Students can concentrate more effectively on their studies when they are not concerned about money.
-Even though they receive loans and financial aid, students may still find themselves preoccupied with concerns about how they will be able to pay them back later.
-This added stress can negatively impact their focus during the time when they are supposed to be learning.
+Even though they receive loans and financial aid, students may still be preoccupied with concerns about how they will be able to repay them later.
+This added stress can negatively impact their focus when they are supposed to be learning.

-With the understanding of how important free college education is, many countries have adopted that pattern and made it a way to go.
+With the understanding of how crucial free college education is, many countries have adopted that pattern and made it a way to go.

 Here’s a look at some countries where college is free or subsidized by the government: